cvravi9/Benchmarking_SVCs/README.md

 With the textual output, the next goal would be to plot the data and for this "plot-vcfstats" is helpful.
 The command is **"plot-vcfstats -p venn output.txt"**.
 However, plotting would need installation of "matplotlib" using **"pip3 install matplotlib"** and "pdflatex" to create the final pdf outcome.

 #### 1.4.2.
 Comparision by vcftoolz
 Another tool to compare two vcf files is the "VCF Toolz" and the command is **"vcftoolz compare first-vcf second-vcf"**.
-With this tool, textual outcome along with the venn diagrams comparing snps and positions are obtained.
+With this tool, along with the textual outcome, there are venn diagrams comparing the snps and positions in both the vcf files.

 ### 1.5.
 Filtering VCF File
-Each vcf file has five somatic status and for the comparisions, the main vcf file is divided into three sub-vcf files based on the somantic status division.
+Post comparisions of the entire file, Each vcf file has five somatic status and for the comparisions, the main vcf file is divided into three sub-vcf files based on the somantic status division.
 The three categories of divisons are Germline, Somatic and LOH for which SS is 1, 2 & 3 respectively.
 To do this division, the command used is **"bcftools view -i 'SS ~"2"' vcf-file"**.
 After the sub-vcf files are obtained, comparision of the vcf files is achieved using vcftoolz.

-##### Meeting - 17-11-20
+# Meeting Notes

+## 17th November 2020

 * Subset Data
   * Filter BAM file using BED target capture regions, extract the IDs, and filter the FASTQ for pairs.